-- ♣ Mrs. Koyona Duke, the first facilitator talked about the changing face of technology, and the new-normal and child online education.
+- ♣ Mrs. Koyona Duke, the first facilitator talked about the Changing Face of Technology, and the New-Normal and Child Online Education.
 This session reiterated the following:

 - 1. The evolution of education technology

 - 2. What is online education

 - 3. The big shift: from in-person to online learning

 - 4. The Internet as a learning tool

 - 5. How technology is changing the face of education

 - 6. Benefits and disadvantages of child online learning and,

 - 7. The realities of online learning (providing Child Online Protection)

-- ♣ Dr. Funmi Oyefusi handled the topic: "the objectives of Child Online Protection", among others identified risks and vulnerabilities to children in cyberspace, create awareness and develop practical tools to help minimize risks.
+- ♣ Dr. Funmi Oyefusi handled the topic: "The objectives of Child Online Protection".
+Also highlighted were the identified risks and vulnerabilities to children in the cyberspace, creating awareness and developing practical tools to help minimize risks.
 She also talked about:

 - 1. Convention on the Rights of the Child

 - 2. Changing Technology

-- 3. Child Online Education and Risks and
+- 3. Child Online Education and Risks, and

 - 4. Protecting Children Online

-- → Barr.
-Emmanuel Edet Enunciated "the Child Rights Act" as it applies to Child Online Protection (its implication and impact).
-Her session focused on the role of parents and caregivers in Child Online Protection, whilst also highlighting other extant laws that guarantee the safety and protection of a child within the Nigerian legal system.
-Amongst others discussed in this session were:

-- 1. 1999 Constitution of the Federal Republic of Nigeria (As amended)

-- 2. Chapter 21A Criminal Code

-- 3. Child Rights Act 2003

-- 4. Cybercrimes Act 2015

-- 5. Labour Act

-- 6. The Nigeria Data Protection Regulation (NDPR) - 7.
+- ♣ Barr.
+Emmanuel Edet Enunciated the "Child Rights Act" as it applies to Child Online Protection (its implication and impact).
+His session focused on the role of parents and caregivers in Child Online Protection, whilst also highlighting other extant laws that guarantee the safety and protection of a child within the Nigerian legal system.
+Amongst others discussed in this session were: - 1.
+1999 Constitution of the Federal Republic of Nigeria (As amended) - 2.
+Chapter 21A Criminal Code - 3.
+Child Rights Act 2003 - 4.
+Cybercrimes Act 2015 - 5.
+Labour Act - 6.
+The Nigeria Data Protection Regulation (NDPR) - 7.
 The Child Online Protection Guidelines Initiative - 8.
 UN Convention on the Rights of the Child, and - 9.
 African Charter on the Rights and Welfare of the Child.

-The session was concluded with an anecdote of what Nigeria lacked, and that it as not the dearth of laws or regulations on child protection, but the enforcement of same.
+The session was concluded with an anecdote of what Nigeria lacked, and that it's not the dearth of laws or regulations on child protection, but the enforcement of same.